Toqozz/yarn/README.md

 Service files will be installed to `/usr/local/share/dbus-1/services/org.toqoz.yarn.service` and `/usr/local/lib/systemd/user/yarn.service`.
 yarn itself will be installed to `/usr/local/bin/yarn`.

+From here, you can then use `systemctl --user enable yarn` and `systemctl --user start yarn` to enable / start yarn.

 To uninstall, just run `sudo make uninstall` and these files will be removed.